Why More Africans are Relocating to Regional Australia | Time to Pack & MOVE!

 3. Community and Belonging

-Mataranka the Capital of The Never Never 🙂 Remote lifestyle is more relaxed.
+Mataranka, the Capital of The Never Never.
+Remote lifestyle is more relaxed | Dennis Obel

 I see a lot of Vietnamese and Africans in Footscray, Italians and Greeks in Brunswick and Brunswick West, including Sydney Road, and Lebanese and Turks around Coburg North.
 The Chinese even have a big area of Melbourne called Chinatown.
 Humans will always congregate next to their own.

-Marcus Garvey once said: “A people without the knowledge of their past history, origin and culture is like a tree without roots”.
+Marcus Garvey once said: “A people without the knowledge of their history, origin and culture is like a tree without roots”.

 Africans cannot afford to lose their heritage and identity in the name of integration.
 Moving to regional towns may help most families maintain their culture and identity.